HISKP-LQCD/su2/docu/users/README.md

 # Users guide

 This directory contains the users guide to this project.
+The latter is written in `Rmd` format.
+In order to produce the `html` and `pdf` output run `make all` from the present directory.

 ## Theoretical background

-* At the moment fermions are included as a degenerate doublet using the staggered discretization: see [./fermions/main.pdf](./fermions/main.pdf)
+* At the moment fermions are included as a degenerate doublet using the staggered discretization: see [./staggered_fermions.Rmd](./staggered_fermions.Rmd)

 ## Library usage